 I've previously shared some ideas about Introducing Poetry to Kids and discussed Reading and Writing Poetry with Elementary School Kids.
 With Poetry Month coming in April, today I'd like to focus on some tips for Performing Poetry with Kids.

 I like to make performance part of everyday life.
 My family tells me that's because I'm a drama queen!
 But it's more than that.
-By reading aloud to each other, by re-telling stories and declaiming poems, we're helping our children develop vitally important oral communication skills.
-These are skills they need not just for school, but for real life, and are highly prized by employers.
+By reading aloud to each other, re-telling stories, and declaiming poems, we're helping our children develop vitally important oral communication skills.
+These are skills they need not just for school, but for real life, and they are highly prized by employers.
 At the same time, children are internalizing the rhythms and nuances of the English language.